numpy/numpy/doc/source/user/basics.interoperability.rst

 We describe these features below.

-1. using arbitrary objects in NumPy
+1. Using arbitrary objects in NumPy
 -----------------------------------

 The first set of interoperability features from the NumPy API allows foreign